 Legend: - = Unimplemented location, read as '0'.
 Shaded cells are not used by the PWM.
+Page provides register information.

 24.4 PWM (Enhanced Mode)

 The enhanced PWM mode generates a Pulse-Width Modulation (PWM) signal on up to two different output pins with up to 10 bits of resolution.
 The period, duty cycle, and resolution are controlled by the following registers: